 These thumbprint cookies I want to share with you taste totally amazing.
 They actually remind me of a Twix chocolate bar.
 The shortbread cookie with dulce de leche and chocolate drizzle on top make this the greatest thumbprint cookie I have ever had.

-The picture to the left is before they are baked and the picture to the right is after.
+Bake at 325F for 20 minutes.
 As you can see, the cookies spread out a little during the baking.
 It may be necessary to repress the indentation after baking.

 Once the cookies have cooled completely, spoon some dulce de leche in each thumbprint.
 Drizzle some melted chocolate on top.